 PROGRAM

-One of the main reasons the owners decided to stay on the property was because they loved the location and community.
-In the design of the new house, they requested street-facing elements to engage with neighbors and private living spaces set to the back of the house to enjoy garden views and access to the rear yard.
-The owners don’t have children, so they wanted the upper level to function as a primary suite with a sitting area and access to an outdoor deck, affording views of the Olympic Mountains.
+The owners’ love for their location and community was a major factor in their decision to remain on the property.
+Their vision for the new house included street-facing elements designed to encourage interaction with neighbors and private living spaces at the back of the house to provide garden views and backyard access.
+The upper level was designed to function as a primary suite with a sitting area and access to a deck with views of the Olympic Mountains.

 DESIGN